EvanVeinotte/Turing_Machine/README.md

 For example:
 codeStart:16:
 ### List of operation keywords:
-- code:string: Takes a string of 1s, 0s and =s as a parameter (no quotation marks).
+- **code:string:** Takes a string of 1s, 0s and =s as a parameter (no quotation marks).
 Whatever is passed through as a parameter will be inserted onto the tape and will act as the "program" for your turing machine.
-Example: </b>code:100101=010=110:</b>
+Example: *code:100101=010=110:*
-- codeStart:integer: The integer value passed through as a parameter will specify at what position on the tape to insert the code.
+- **codeStart:integer:** The integer value passed through as a parameter will specify at what position on the tape to insert the code.
+Example: *codeStart:37:*
-- headStart:integer: The integer value passed through as a parameter will specify at what position the head of the turing machine will start.
+- **headStart:integer:** The integer value passed through as a parameter will specify at what position the head of the turing machine will start.
+Example: *headStart:3:*
 - stateStart:integer: The integer value passed through as a parameter will specify what state the machine will start in.
+Example: *stateStart:401:*
-- state:(state_0,write_0,direction_0)(state_1,write_1,direction_1)(state_b,write_b,direction_b):
+- state &#91 :(state_0,write_0,direction_0)(state_1,write_1,direction_1)(state_b,write_b,direction_b):